Showing posts with label emergency. Show all posts

 Don't soil(تلوث)scorpion sting

-(Don't perform the following in scorpion sting):-
+(Don't perform the following in scorpion sting):-Suction of the wound.

 Over treat by hypnotics (over sedation).